I-beam: Designation and terminology

 In Canada, steel I-beams are now commonly specified using the depth and weight of the beam in metric terms.
-For example, a "W250x33" beam is approximately 250 mm in depth (height of the I-beam from the outer face of one flange to the outer face of the other flange) and weighs approximately 33 kg/m.
+For example, a "W250×33" beam is approximately 250 mm in depth (height of the I-beam from the outer face of one flange to the outer face of the other flange) and weighs approximately 33 kg/m.
 I-beams are still available in US sizes from many Canadian manufacturers.

 In Mexico, steel I-beams are called IR and commonly specified using the depth and weight of the beam in metric terms.
-For example, a "IR250x33" beam is approximately 250 mm in depth (height of the I-beam from the outer face of one flange to the outer face of the other flange) and weighs approximately 33 kg/m.
+For example, a "IR250×33" beam is approximately 250 mm in depth (height of the I-beam from the outer face of one flange to the outer face of the other flange) and weighs approximately 33 kg/m.

 In India, I-beams are designated as ISMB, ISJB, ISLB, ISWB.
 ISMB: Indian Standard Medium Weight Beam, ISJB: Indian Standard Junior Beams, ISLB: Indian Standard Light Weight Beams, and ISWB: Indian Standard Wide Flange Beams.
 Beams are designated as per respective abbreviated reference followed by the depth of section, such as for example ISMB 450, where 450 is the depth of section in millimetres (mm).
 The dimensions of these beams are classified as per IS:808 (as per BIS).

-In the United Kingdom, these steel sections are commonly specified with a code consisting of the major dimension, usually the depth, -x-the minor dimension-x-the mass per metre-ending with the section type, all measurements being metric.
-Therefore, a 152x152x23UC would be a column section (UC = universal column) of approximately 152 mm depth, 152 mm width and weighing 23 kg/m of length.
+In the United Kingdom, these steel sections are commonly specified with a code consisting of the major dimension, usually the depth, × the minor dimension × the mass per metre, ending with the section type, all measurements being in millimetres.
+Therefore, a 152×152×23UC would be a column section (UC = universal column) of approximately 152 mm depth, 152 mm width and weighing 23 kg/m of length.

 In Australia, these steel sections are commonly referred to as Universal Beams (UB) or Columns (UC).
 The designation for each is given as the approximate height of the beam, the type (beam or column) and then the unit metre rate (e.g., a 460UB67.1 is an approximately 460 mm deep universal beam that weighs 67.1 kg/m).